 Step 3: Wrap the dough in plastic wrap.
 You will want to refrigerate the dough for 45 minutes.

-Step 4: Remove the dough from the refrigerator and place on wax paper.
-Add a piece of wax paper on top and roll it out to ¼ inch thickness.
+Step 4: Remove the dough from the refrigerator and place it on wax paper.
+Add another piece of wax paper on top, and use a rolling pin to roll it out to 1/4-inch thickness.

-Step 6: Sprinkle the mix-in over the dough.
+Step 6: Sprinkle the mix-in over the top of the dough.
 Spread it out evenly.

-Step 7: Use a pizza wheel to cut the dough.
+Step 7: Cut the pastry dough with a sharp knife or a pizza wheel.
+You want to make the wedges in equal-sized pieces.
 See what I mean by the rugelach dough looking like a pizza?

 Step 9: This picture shows the rugelach on the

-Step 10: Bake at 350º F for 9-10 minutes, depending on how large your rolls are.
-Here is the baked rugelach ready to eat!
+Step 10: Bake at 350ยบ F for 9-10 minutes, depending on the size of your rolls.
+Your rugelach will be golden brown when they are ready.
+Here is a picture of my baked rugelach, ready to eat!

 We are cookie fanatics here at Fearless Dining.
 If you are looking for cookies, you will want to check out all of my best gluten free cookies recipes.